 Being single can mean that your money doesn’t go as far, as there’s often no-one to share the rent or utility bills with.
 It’s not just the unemployed who may be able to claim benefits for single people.
 Those in work may be able to get help, too.

 It is important to point out that available benefits for single people can change on a regular basis.
-This means that it is vital to keep up with developments so that you can ensure that you are receiving the help that you are eligible for.
+This means it is vital to keep up with developments to ensure you are receiving the help that you are eligible for.

-takes a look at some of the benefits that you could be entitled to as a single person.
+CashLady takes a look at some of the benefits that you may have entitlement to as a single person.

 If you are unemployed or on a low income, you may be eligible for universal credit.

-Your eligibility for universal credit will depend on whether you are living in what the government calls a ‘full-service area’ or a ‘live service area’.
+Your eligibility depends on if you are living in a ‘full-service area’ or a ‘live service area’.

-For more information about this, head to the .
+For more information about this, head to the government’s website.

-If you want to check if you are eligible for universal credit, you can use the .
+If you want to check if you are eligible for universal credit, you can use the Citizens Advice Calculator.

 Benefits for single people: Council tax reduction